CapTechMobile/SiriBanker/blog.md

 - Building for this experiece now will put an enterprise ahead of the game and can create an experience that edges out other apps in your space.

-//////////////

-You can implment it now.
-By Christmas 2018, enterprises can expect that 70% of their customers will be running iOS 12.
-A year from now, that percentage will be close to 90%.
-With the `@Available` tag, our customers can deploy code that

-Siri vs. Alexa

-Common knowledge is that Amazon’s Alexa and Google Voice are more powerful than Siri.

-But you can’t carry a dot around in your pocket.
-There’s no battery.

-What makes powerful is that

-Ongoing effort to keep apps from getting forgotten on your home screen.

-Sort of a substitute for notifications.

-ultra enthusiastic.  jet packs on his shoes.

-70 % of your users are going to be on by the end of the year.

-You can use the `@available(iOS 12.0, watchOS 5.0, *)`

-To make it work with old users.
-So there’s no need to wait.

-Missing Intent Title

-Siri Shortcuts vs notifications.

-project setup.

-### Random notes
-iOS 12 Only
-It may take a year to get your intents up to speed.

-There is no reason why you can’t build it in now for the fall.

-Missing Title

-There’s a banking up there.
-Figure out what’s wrong and help us with a PR.

-Missing Title

-Key steps:
-* Entitlments
-* App Group
-* Turn on Debugging
-*

-Where does it go.
-  (img)